- For Sale By Owner (FSBO)is the process of selling real estate without the representation of a real estate broker or real estate agent.

 - Closing Day… Yay ,

 While this doesn’t sound to hard to sell your home for sale by owner there is actually much more to it that can go wrong during the process and that’s why most FSBO’s end up hiring a Real Estate Professional.
-If you are still considering selling your home for sale by owner in Broward County or at least giving it a shot before hiring a Broward County Realtor I fully agree with sellers who are trying to save some money at closing and a licensed Real Estate Agent in Broward County will always be ready to list your home when you are ready.
+If you still would like to sell your home for sale by owner in Palm Beach County or the nearby areas including Martin County and or Port St Lucie, I would tell clients to go for it.